cunarist/app-template/README.md

 python automate app-naming
 ```

 Convert icon files in `./assets` to apply the icon to multiple platforms with [Flutter Launcher Icons](https://pub.dev/packages/flutter_launcher_icons).

-File `app.icon.png` is applied to:

-- Windows
-- Linux
-- macOS
-- Android

-File `app_icon_full.png` is applied to:

-- iOS

-For platforms below, the icon file should be included at release.

-- Linux
+File `app.icon.png` is applied to Windows, Linux, macOS and Android File `app_icon_full.png` is applied to iOS.
+Including the icon manually is required for Linux.

 ```
-flutter pub run flutter_launcher_icons
+python automate icon-gen
 ```

 Receive the latest commits from [Cunarist App Template](https://github.com/cunarist/app-template).